2001akash/Java-SunbaseData/README.md

 "Add Customer" button triggers API call to create a new customer.
 Displays success or failure messages.
 Note: Replace placeholders such as <token_received_in_authentication_API_call> and <uuid_of_a_specific_customer> with actual values received from API calls.
+You can also test these details in Postman.